-The draft Long Term Financial Plan 2023-24 to 2032-33 was placed on formal public exhibition from 30 April 2024 to 29 May 2024.
-Members of the community were invited to make public submissions expressing their views on the draft plan during the public exhibition period to be considered by Council.
-Public submissions received during the exhibition period will be considered by Council in June 2024 before adopting the final Long Term Financial Plan 2024-25 - 2033-34 at the Council meeting of 24 June 2024 to commence 1 July 2024.
+The draft Long Term Financial Plan 2023-24 to 2032-33 will be placed on formal public exhibition from 26 April 2024 to 24 May 2024.
+Members of the community are invited to make public submissions expressing their views on the draft plan during the public exhibition period to be considered by Council.
+Public submissions received during the exhibition period will be considered by Council in June 2024 and any necessary changes made before adopting the final Long Term Financial Plan 2024-25 - 2033-34 to commence 1 July 2024.